Joinwit/free-iptv-player-api/README.md

-## API gratuita para fazer o seu próprio APP/Site e reproduzir sua lista m3u8
+## Free API to make your own APP/Site and play your m3u8 playlist

 README.md ainda em construção